US federal agencies targeted by DOGE: Classification

 of the President or any components thereof".
 Executive orders 14210, 14219, and 14222, also related to DOGE, refer to 44 U.S.C.
 3502, with the same proviso.

 Executive Office of the President

 Office of Management and Budget (OMB)

-Russell Vought, DOGE member close to Project 2025, was nominated as the OMB director on February 6, 2025.
+Russell Vought, a Project 2025 contributor close to DOGE, was nominated as the OMB director on February 6, 2025.
 The New York Times reported that, along with Stephen Miller, Steven Davis, and Elon Musk, Vought was planning the takeover of the federal information systems early in the government transition.

 On May 23, NPR revealed that DOGE member Ethan Shaotran used his General Services Administration email address to send a "2025 Survey of Surveys" to federal agencies, seemingly bypassing OMB's authority; the survey contains a warning that agencies that fail to participate face adverse actions.

 United States Digital Service (USDS)

 The day of his inauguration, Trump signed executive order 14158, reorganizing the USDS as the U.S. DOGE Service and granting the new USDS "full and prompt access to all unclassified agency records, software systems and IT systems" to the "maximum extent consistent with law".
 The next day, DOGE instructed USDS employees by email to sign up for 15-minute interviews, which were led the next day.
 Wired reported that Thomas Shedd was leading the interviews, alongside so-called "DOGE Kids".

 USDS had 230 employees in 2024.
 In February 2025, it had 65, until a third of the remaining ones resigned in protest.
 DOGE members Steve Davis and Brad Smith met with USDS officials weeks before the inauguration.